Director’s Service Agreement

 As well as the clauses that are specific to a director’s appointment and role in the business, the agreement covers all the standard employment contract clauses, for example holidays and sick leave.

-Every member of the company’s board should have a service agreement contract in place.
+Every member of the company’s board of directors should have a written service agreement contract in place.
 You can use our template multiple times without paying extra.
-If the template you have bought is updated, you will be notified and the new version will be available to you free of charge.
+If the template you have bought is updated, we will notify you and make the new version will be available to you free of charge.